Last updated: 04 December 2023 & medically reviewed by Hailey Shafir

 Therapeutic communities and sober living programs are long-term treatment programs that often include housing options for people in recovery.
 In these environments, residents are encouraged to make positive changes in their lives and are held accountable to certain community rules.

 Support groups are another option for people in recovery and involve peer-led meetings for people recovering from an addiction.
-Examples include Cocaine Anonymous, Alcoholics Anonymous, and SMART recovery.
+Examples include Narcotics Anonymous, Alcoholics Anonymous, and SMART recovery.
 These programs help people rebuild a supportive community of other people who are clean and sober.

 Teletherapy and online counseling

 Online and telephone forms of counseling have become increasingly popular, especially in the wake of COVID.
-While not applicable for everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.
+While not applicable to everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.

 Thousands of Americans are struggling with cocaine addiction and only a handful of those get the help they need to quit.
 Those who do get help from dedicated cocaine treatment centers and rehab are able to face the hardships of withdrawal and detox in a safe location, as well as being given the tools to cope with long-term recovery.

 If you or someone you know is struggling with a cocaine addiction then contact a treatment center today to get the advice you need to take the next step.
 Cocaine is an incredibly harmful drug to the mind, body, and wellbeing but recovery from addiction is possible with the right help and support.
+Visit our rehab directory to find cocaine addiction treatment near you.